 When Should I Give My Chinchilla a Dust Bath?

-When should I give my chinchilla a dust bath?
+When should I give my chinchilla a dust bath or how often do chinchillas need a dust bath?

 Chinchillas should be offered a dust bath a minimum of 2 times per week.